-This Toolbox is built to give people the skills they need to address the problems they are facing.
-The Toolbox starts where people generally begin - with a problem that they feel needs addressing.
-The Advocacy Decision Tree helps you decide which tool will be most effective to get the change you need.
+This Toolbox was built to give you the skills you need to change policy and improve lives.
+The Toolbox starts where people generally begin – with a problem that they feel needs addressing.
+The Decision Tree helps decide which tool will be most effective to get the change you need.

-It is our hope that the Toolbox provides a realistic framework of information and resources for interested consumers to make your voices heard with the strength that comes from knowledge - drawing back the curtain on what too often appears to be a closed process.
+It is our hope that the Toolbox provides a realistic framework of information and resources for interested consumers to make your voices heard with the strength that comes from knowledge – drawing back the curtain on what can appear to be a closed process.

 Please give us feedback on how we can improve the Toolbox using the form at the bottom of the page.
 For updates on health advocacy in Connecticut, sign up for our newsletter below.
 We do not collect information on who visits this site, signs up newsletters, and we will never share your information.